メインコンテンツまでスキップ

 AMS supports two types of fleets:

 • Production: is the default fleet type when creating a new fleet.
-Production fleets are meant for live games and are designed to quickly and efficiently allocate dedicated servers to players by always keeping a buffer of dedicated servers ready to consume.
+Production fleets are meant for live games and are designed to quickly and efficiently allocate dedicated servers to players by always keeping a buffer of dedicated servers ready to be consumed.
 Production fleets also use immutable attributes like the dedicated server image and command line arguments to help prevent accidental changes that could break your dedicated server deployments and negatively impact players of your live game.

 • Development: provides more flexibility and cost efficiency by letting you run multiple dedicated server versions and command line permutations in the same fleet.
 This helps reduce costs during development by minimizing the number of virtual machine instances needed to test multiple dedicated server versions, game modes, maps, and more.
 Development fleets accomplish this by decoupling the dedicated server image and command line arguments from the fleet, allowing you to late-bind the dedicated server image and command line arguments in the dedicated server claim flow.
 Development fleets don't know which configurations to run until they are requested so they cannot maintain a full buffer of ready dedicated servers.
 However, development fleets maintain enough VM capacity to supply the buffer needed to start a dedicated server as soon as a particular dedicated server configuration is requested.